Schwarz reflections and anti-holomorphic correspondences: Properties of The Straightening Map

-We have seen so far that $\chi$ is continuous at qc rigid parameters $a$ of $\cC(\mathcal{S})$.
-This includes even period parabolic parameters, parabolic cusps of even period, and parameters with Siegel disks.
+We have seen so far that $\chi$ is continuous at all qc rigid parameters of $\cC(\mathcal{S})$.
+This includes parameters with an even-periodic neutral cycle, and parabolic cusps of odd period.
 It was also shown that $\chi$ is continuous at hyperbolic parameters (which are not qc rigid, except for the centers).
 On the other hand, we analyzed the behavior of $\chi$ at odd period simple parabolic parameters (which are also not qc rigid in $\cC(\mathcal{S})$), and concluded that $\chi$ is not necessarily continuous at such parameters.
 We now turn our attention to the remaining qc non-rigid parameters in $\cC(\mathcal{S})$.

 Let us assume that $\sigma_a\in\cC(\mathcal{S})$ admits a real one-dimensional quasiconformal deformation space in $\cC(\mathcal{S})$, and $\mu$ is a non-trivial $\sigma_a$-invariant Beltrami coefficient which is supported on $\partial K_a$.
 Set $m:=\vert\vert\mu\vert\vert_\infty\in\left(0,1\right)$.
 Then, $t\mu$ is also a non-trivial $\sigma_a$-invariant Beltrami coefficient supported on $\partial K_a$, for $t\in\left(-\frac1m,\frac1m\right)$.
 By the measurable Riemann mapping theorem with parameters, we obtain quasiconformal maps $\{h_t\}$ (where $t\in\left(-\frac1m,\frac1m\right)$) with associated Beltrami coefficients $t\mu$ such that $h_t$ fixes $\pm 2$ and $\infty$, and $\{h_t\}$ depends real-analytically on $t$.
 According to Proposition~\ref{schwarz_qcdef}, $h_t\circ\sigma_a\circ h_t^{-1}\in\cC(\mathcal{S})$ for all $t\in\left(-\frac1m,\frac1m\right)$.
 This produces a real-analytic arc of quasiconformally conjugate parameters in $\cC(\mathcal{S})$ which contains $a$ in its interior.
 This arc, which is the full quasiconformal deformation space of $\sigma_a$ in $\cC(\mathcal{S})$, is called the \emph{queer Beltrami arc} containing $a$.